 The Parity Checker is active when the high USART Parity mode (UPM1) bit is set.
-The type of Parity Check to be performed (odd or even) is selected by the UPM0 bit.
-When enabled, the Parity Checker calculates the parity of the data bits in incoming frames and compares the result with the parity bit from the serial frame.
+Type of parity check to be performed (odd or even) is selected by the UPM0 bit.
+When enabled, the parity checker calculates the parity of the data bits in incoming frames and compares the result with the parity bit from the serial frame.
 The result of the check is stored in the receive buffer together with the received data and stop bits.
-The Parity Error (PE) Flag can then be read by software to check if the frame had a Parity Error.
+The Parity Error (PE) Flag can then be read by software to check if the frame had a parity error.